 Community Involvement and Education

 Experience world-wide has shown that community support and involvement is integral to the success of conservation projects, resulting in heightened levels of voluntary involvement in wildlife conservation projects including ongoing monitoring activities.
-Community support and involvement can vary from assisting in the construction of artificial nest platforms to assisting in monitoring via webcams, population surveys and education activities(i.e. citizen science-related projects).
+Community support and involvement can vary from assisting in construction of artificial nest platforms through to assisting in monitoring via web cams, population surveys and education activities(i.e. citizen science related projects).

 Benefits to Other Flora & Fauna Species

 Osprey occur in areas of high biodiversity, have large territories and are good indicators of the health of the environment (Pool 1989).
 Areas Osprey are known to frequent possess intact coastal habitat, healthy marine habitats with good fish stocks, and areas where diverse bird populations occur.
 Hence, the conservation of any area for Osprey will have a substantial biodiversity benefit for a wide range of coastal and marine animals and plants.

 How can you get involved?